 Albert Einstein and Erwin Schrodinger rewrote the science of physics in the early twentieth century.
+A timeline of events is linked from the title banner above.
 Each did it in his own way, with highly successful theories, but the theories are incompatible.
 They spent the rest of their lives trying to put things back together with a grand, unified theory.
 In the meantime, modern technology took both the theories and invented the world we live in today.
 We will be collecting research on the subject at this location.

 To begin, let’s note a new book by Professor Paul Halpern, “Einstein’s Dice and Schordinger’s Cat,” which has attracted lot’s of attention, from the thoughtful to the self-important.
-If the mathematical details of the theory aren't on your agenda right now, try this primer.
-For more rigor, but with extensive recourse to English, try Dr. James Shifflett.timeline of that progress.
+If the mathematical details of the theory aren't on your agenda right now, try the Forbes exposition at left.
+For more rigor, but with extensive recourse to English, try Dr. James Shifflett.

 Lately, things have taken an odd turn, as they are wont to do when humans ponder reality.
 Dr. Einstein’s “spooky action at a distance,” which he considered the fatal flaw of quantum theory, may soon be seen as the key to the universe.
 New theories, positing space and time as emergent from the marriage of quantum theory and gravity, suggest space and time might be shadow concepts derived from a more fundamental reality.
 Science News has been chronicling this intellectual adventure.
 For example, “Holography Entangles Quantum Physics with Gravity,” appeared in 2014, and more recently they’ve published, “Entanglement: Gravity’s long-distance Connection.”
 Quanta Magazine recently explained how, “Quantum Pairs Stitch Space-Time.”
 One of the most prolific researchers in this area is Mark Van Raamsdonk, who recently published a much quoted paper on the subject.